ISOLDESolenoidalSpectrometer/ISSSort/README.md

-        [-d <string        >: Data directory to add to the monitor] [-f                 : Flag to force new ROOT conversion] [-e                 : Flag to force new event builder (new calibration)] [-s <string        >: Settings file]
+        [-d <string        >: Data directory to add to the monitor] [-f                 : Flag to force new ROOT conversion] [-e                 : Flag to force new event builder (new calibration)] [-source                  : Flag to define an source only run] [-s <string        >: Settings file]
         [-c <string        >: Calibration file]
         [-r <string        >: Reaction file]